Academix1/Python_Resume_Content/README.md

 ### **Project 1: Course Management System (AI Integrated Project)**

 **Description**:

-This full-stack project involves several sub-projects, each contributing to the overall Course Management System with Django backend and React frontend.
-Below are the key sub-projects:
+This project involves creating a course management system with Django for the backend and React for the frontend.
+The app includes features like user authentication, course management (CRUD operations), activity logging with MongoDB, and AI-powered quiz generation and course recommendations using OpenAI.
+Axios is used for seamless frontend-backend communication.
+The project also includes progress tracking for users and email notifications for updates.
+This full-stack application integrates key technologies and tools for building a modern web application.

 ### **Technologies Used**